 (All copy utilities) Include only the named triggers in the copy.
-Names of triggers must be qualified with a valid schema name and table name (schema.table.trigger), and quoted with the backtick character if needed.
+Names of triggers must be qualified with a valid schema name and table name includeTriggers: array of strings

+(schema.table.trigger), and quoted with the backtick character if needed.
 You can include all triggers for a specific table by specifying a schema name and table name with this option (schema.table).